 To this end, GBYP launched a call for tenders in January 2020.
 Only one bid was received, but the Evaluation Committee concluded it did not completely meet the objectives and consequently it was not awarded.
-It was recommended that the call be relaunched in Phase 10.
+It was recommended that the call be relaunched, but due to the Phase 9 timeframe, it would have to be launched within the subsequent Phase.